 What's happened

-The Supreme Court has ordered the dismissal of Steve Bannon's conviction for contempt of Congress, following a request from the Trump administration.
-Bannon served four months in prison after refusing to testify to the January 6 committee.
-The move allows a lower court to consider dismissing his case in the interests of justice.
+The U.S. Supreme Court has ordered the dismissal of Steve Bannon's contempt of Congress conviction following a request from the Trump administration.
+Bannon has already served four months in prison for refusing to testify to the January 6 committee.
+The case now awaits further action in lower courts.

 What's behind the headline?